Massachusetts Membership in Guaranteed Issue Nongroup Health Insurance Plans 1 as of December 31, 2005

 Managed care plans, offered by HMOs with closed networks of providers.
 Except in cases of emergency and specific situations, covered persons must use providers within the HMO network in order to receive benefits.
 In the standard plan, there are copayments ranging from $15 for each office visit to $500 for a hospital stay.

 Beginning November 1, 2001, carriers were permitted to offer alternate plans in addition to standard guaranteed issue plans.
-Currently, Harvard Pilgrim Health Care, Inc. and Blue Cross and Blue Shield of Massachusetts, Inc. are the only carriers offering such plans, accounting for 8,119 members.
+Currently, Blue Cross and Blue Shield of Massachusetts, Inc., Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc, Fallon Community Health Plan, Inc., Harvard Pilgrim Health Care, Inc. and Health New England, Inc. are the only carriers offering such alternate guaranteed issue plans, accounting for 18,170 members.

 Are There Any Other Options Available?

 According to changes to the Nongroup Health Insurance Law enacted under Chapter 140 of the Acts of 2000, beginning November 1, 2001, carriers were allowed to offer one plan in addition to the standard plan.
 The alternate plan must include all the same core benefits as the standard plan, but may have higher copayments or deductibles and may exclude prescription drug coverage.

 Who Is Eligible for Nongroup Guaranteed Issue Health Plans?